reboot-conseil/node-js-tests-talk/README.md

 Since automated tests return a non-zero exit code when they fail, you can use this to your advantage and put them in a CI pipeline.

+Also, you can be sure that you are testing frozen dependencies, which is not the case when you run the tests locally.

 ## Prerequisites (assuming you're on Ubuntu)

 - NodeJS >=18.x.x